formkiq/docs.formkiq.com/docs/platform/database_schema.md

 Document Version Tracking refers to the process of recording and managing changes made to the content of a document over time.
 Each time a document is edited or updated, a new version is created, allowing users to track and compare previous iterations of the document.

+The version record stores content-level information such as content type, size, checksum, and S3 version.
+This allows FormKiQ to associate document history with the correct stored object version.

 #### Entity Key Schema

 | Attributes | Format |